Lawrytime/Left-Ventricle-RW-EchoCardio-Segmentation/README.md

   - UNet-based deep learning model for left ventricle regional wall segmentation.
   - Implementation and comparison of two loss functions: Dice Loss and Focal Tversky Loss.
   - Visualization of saliency maps to understand model attention.
-  - Visualization of learned filters in convolutional layers for feature analysis.
+  - Visualization of learned filters in convolutional layers for feature analysis

 ## Dataset